-Here is the first installment of the TFLtruck Ike Gauntlet – Light Duty Edition.
-The 2013 Toyota Tundra CrewMax 4×4 is first to step up to this extreme towing test.
+Here is Episode 4 of the TFLtruck Ike Gauntlet – Light Duty Edition.
+The 2014 Toyota Tundra CrewMax 4×4 is next to step up to this extreme towing test.

 What Are We Towing?

 We carefully chose a load that will stress these pickups near their maximum ratings.
 Enter the Diamond in the Rough – the 1978 Lincoln Continental Mark V Diamond Jubilee edition, which is sitting on a double axle flat bed trailer.
 Total weight of the Lincoln and trailer is: 7,120 lbs.
 Yep, this Lincoln has a lot of heft.
 That’s not all.
 Don’t forget that Roman, Nathan, and Mr Truck Kent Sundling are in the truck to provide the data and commentary.
 Lets just say that the guys and gear add another 850 lbs – if we are rounding up.
 All together – the load is 8,000 lbs and is the same as in Episodes 1-3.

 The engine and transmission will be stressed to the max gaining more than 2,000 feet of elevation in just eight miles.
 The average grade of this climb is 7%.
 And the engines will be starving for oxygen and struggling to make power at the 11,158 ft finish line.
 The test is to use maximum throttle input on the way up in order to maintain the 60 MPH speed limit (or the maximum speed the truck is able to maintain below that).
 This is also a test for the driver as very slow moving semi trucks and other vehicles are obstacles to maintaining momentum and staying at 60 MPH.
 (See the video for the time, summary data will be posted after Episode 5).